iai-group/UserSimCRS/README.md

-# :warning: Notice
+# :warning: Disclaimer

-> It appears that you have stumbled upon our GitHub repository as a result of our publication being [released on arXiv](https://arxiv.org/abs/2301.05544) ahead of schedule.
-While you are welcome to look around, please be advised that the code is not yet fully functional as we have been making a few breaking changes.
-We kindly ask that you check back at a later time for updates.
-Be assured, by the time of the WSDM conference, the code will be working as described and this message will be gone.
+> The code is currently undergoing some refactoring, so the simulation is not working as describe in the paper.
+We kindly ask for some more of your patience.
+Be assured, we are doing our best to finish this refactoring as quickly as possible.
 Thank you for your understanding!

 # UserSimCRS